Alibesharat/AutoHistoryCore/README.md

-2. If you wanna `physical-delete` or doesn't  enable history tracking you must call  default `savechange` method
+2. If you want to `physical-delete` or doesn't  enable history tracking you must call  default `savechange` method

-3.if you wanna get `undelited-recoreds` use this following linq Extention:
+3.if you want to get `undelited-recoreds` use this following linq Extention:

     db.yourModel.undelited().where(...your statement).tolist() .